 If you'd like Emergency SOS activated on your iPhone, you don't actually have to do anything because it's already enabled.
-However, it won't automatically call emergency services after pressing the sleep/wake (aka power) button five times in a row.
+However, it won't automatically call emergency services after activating it with the default button presses.
 If you want to change that, head to your Settings, then tap "Emergency SOS."
 This menu looks almost identical to the one available in the Apple Watch app.

 Toggle on "Auto Call," then choose whether or not you'd like a "Countdown Sound" to play when the feature has been activated.
 This option would be a good choice for those worried they'd set Emergency SOS off by accident, but for those of us paranoid we'd want to use Emergency SOS in complete silence, it might be best to keep this option off.

 To prevent Emergency SOS from automatically calling emergency services, it's as simple as tapping "Auto Call" once more to turn it off.

 If you have a significant other or family member — even a close friend — that's worried about you, you can add them as an emergency contact in the Health app.
 This process is pretty much the same as adding emergency contacts that will show up on your Medical ID on the lock screen when someone tries to call 911 for you.